XANOZOID/Burger/README.md

 # Burger : Burgerlang

-Burger is a basic c-style scripting language.
+Burger is a basic concurrent c-style scripting language.

 It's not very unique, in fact it takes from a lot of other c-style langs.
 The only thing it tries hard to do is prevent you from